 Along with having access and support from an array of teachers, class size and the number of students in a room is an important consideration.
 Class size generally decreases the lower the year level to ensure teachers can effectively support the demanding needs of the youngest children.
 The number of students in a room varies and depends on several factors.
 Decisions must balance educational needs and safety considerations with the physical space and the school's financial viability.
 The school will consider the size of the space, the staff and facilities available to those students, the needs of the students, and the demand in enrolment.
-In 2020, class sizes ranged from 12 to 25 depending on year level and physical space in a classroom.
+Class sizes can range from 12 to 25 depending on year level and physical space in a classroom.
+In Early Years, the staff to student ratio is aimed at around 1:8 (Pre-Reception) and around 1:10 (Reception) or lower.
+In Primary Years, the ratio is around 1:11 up to 1:18 or lower depending on if there is a full-time (years up to Three) or part-time teaching assistant (years Four to Six) in the class.